 Many internet users access the web through mobile phones or other devices.
 Having a mobile app or mobile-friendly website can help ensure customers can access the BOPIS system regardless of the device they're using.

 Explore more articles

-- How To De-Stress at Work
+- How To Calculate Household Income

 - 7 Types of Internal Conflict in Literature (Plus How To Use Them)

 - 13 Main Types of Speeches (With Examples and Tips)

 - 7 Expectations of Managers (With Tips To Live Up To Them)